Femur Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 The medial epicondyle of the femur is a bony protrusion on the inner side of the thigh bone’s lower end.
 It is above the medial condyle and has a bump called the adductor tubercle.[1]

 It is the portion where muscles attach.
-This bump separates thigh muscles into groups.
+This bump separates the thigh muscles into groups.
 Behind it, there is a rough area where a calf muscle attaches.
-The lateral epicondyle is smaller and less noticeable.
+The lateral epicondyle is smaller and less noticeable.[1]

 Patellar Surface & Groove